TrustPoint-Project/trustpoint-client/docs/source/index.rst

 ..
 Note::

-   The process of onboarding is currently called provisioning in the Trustpoint-Client context.
+   The process of onboarding is currently called onboarding in the Trustpoint-Client context.

 |